ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 The data includes information about the county and state in which the murder occurred, the month and year it occurred, a field indicating whether or not the crime was solved, information about the victim and perpetrator including sex, race, ethnicity, age, the weapon used in the murder, and finally the relationship between the perpetrator and victim, if any.

 There are a few notes to be made about the data to ensure a better understanding of the following analysis.
-First, note that we often do not have the perpetrator information.
+First, **note that we often do not have the perpetrator information**.
 This is surely true if the crime was not solved since we do not know who the killer was but we also sometimes have missing information even when the crime was solved.
 This is the motivation behind the latter part of this post when we try and predict whether or not a crime will be solved and the age of the killer.

 **Without further ado, let us dive in!**